dabid76/pizza-parlor/README.md

 ### Setup

 Server side code for baseline functionality has been provided for you.
 Each member of your team will need to import the list of pizzas into your Mongo Database.
-Make sure mongo is running, open the project folder in terminal and run the following command:
+Make sure mongo is running `mongod`, open this project folder in terminal and run the following command:

+**Import data**

 ```
 mongoimport --db pizza_parlor --collection pizzas --file pizza.csv --type csv --headerline
 ```

 Remember, Mongo creates the database and collections automatically!
 There is no need to do any additional database work after importing the pizzas.
+Use `cmd` + `r` in Robo 3T to refresh your list of databases. `pizza_parlor` should now appear in that list.

+**Start your server**

 ```
 npm install